 \section{Discussion}

-With these measured error rates it is important to determine the impact they will have when it comes to Phase-I during data collection.
-The MGT link results comparatively show less impact than other regions with the MBE rate being two orders of magnitude lower than the CRAM URE rate.
-It was also observed that parity check module corrected most SEU observed in the MGT link with SEC and LC also creating minimal dead time compared to the time period of data collection.
-With a total deadtime due to MBE, SEC and LCC counter increases of $(6.5\pm0.8)\times 10$ s, the deadtime impact for 10 FE boards based on this value can be expected to be $(6.5\pm0.8)\times 10^2$ s during Phase-I data collection.
-Compared to the 150 days of data collection, this is of relatively small impact ($5\times 10^{-3}\;\%$).
-For the MBE occurrences tagging could be utilised in future for the time periods in which the count increases.
-The most significant impact observed in the MGT link however was the 10 observed erratic counter behaviour time periods which were corrected upon a CRAM URE induced firmware reset.
-In future this behaviour should be monitored and treated the same by the DAQ as a URE just as is done with similar CRAM behaviour.
+With these measured cross sections it is important to determine the impact they will have when it comes to Phase-I during data collection.
+The MGT link results comparatively show less impact than other regions with the MBU cross section being two orders of magnitude lower than the CRAM SEFI cross section.
+It was also observed that the parity check module corrected most SBU observed in the MGT link with SEC and LC also creating minimal dead time compared to the time period of data collection.
+With a total deadtime due to MBU, SEC and LC counter increases of $(6.5\pm0.8)\times 10$ s, the deadtime impact for 10 FE boards based on this value can be expected to be $(6.5\pm0.8)\times 10^2$ s during Phase-I data collection.
+Compared to the 150 days of data collection, this is of relatively small impact ($5\times 10^{-3}\%$).
+For the MBU occurrences tagging could be utilised in future for the time periods in which the count increases.
+The most significant impact observed in the MGT link however was the previously mentioned ten observed erratic counter behaviour time periods (not to be confused with the anomalous behaviour previously described and included in the $(6.5\pm0.8)\times 10^2$ s of MGT link deadtime) which were corrected upon a CRAM SEFI induced firmware reset.
+In future this behaviour should be monitored and treated the same by the DAQ as a SEFI just as is done with similar CRAM behaviour.